Wheatland Farm’s Devon Wildlife

 Where it gets boggy, sphagnum moss thrives alongside delicate marsh violets, the lacy-fringed flower spires of bog bean.

-The pasture also supports some important insects and animals.
+The pasture also supports some important animals and insects (Interested in flies??!
+Here’s a survey page from 2019).
 The Marsh fritillary, a spectacular butterfly with wings reminiscent of stained glass windows, has bred here in the past (and we keep hoping to see it again).
 It flies from mid May to mid July.
 This butterfly is listed as a priority species in the UK’s biodiversity action plan, and is on Annex II of the European Union’s Habitats Directive.
 It is part of the reason why protecting culm grassland is so important.

 This secluded oasis is bordered on one side by a stream, where otter sometimes venture in the winter months (and have sometimes even taken fish from our fishing pond)!

 Back in July 2009 we had a plant survey done, which found 192 species of flowering plants (and which didn’t explore the wet woodland).
 We have a management agreement with Natural England under the Higher Level Environmental Stewardship (HLS) scheme which runs from 2011 until 2021.
 If you’re interested in the technical stuff you can read Popehouse Moor’s formal citation here.

 Ongoing conservation work at Wheatland Farm